jsrebuild/build-your-own-vuejs/README.md

 # Build your own Vuejs

+> This project is working in progress, stay tuned.

 This repository includes *Build your own Vuejs* book and the code for it.

 In the book *Build your own Vuejs*, we will build a Vuejs from scratch.
 And you will learn how Vuejs works internally, which helps a lot for your daily development with vue.